dboeckli/sfg-recipe/README.md

 ## Features

-- Web interface accessible at `http://localhost:8080`
+- Web interface accessible at `http://localhost:8080` or `http://localhost:30080`
 - Responsive design using Bootstrap
 - Server-side rendering with Thymeleaf
 - Data persistence using H2 in-memory database

 ## Build project

-with maven install a docker image is pushed to the docker repository with the image name local/kbe-rest-brewery:0.0.1-SNAPSHOT
+with maven install a docker image is pushed to the docker repository with the image name local/sfg-recipe:0.0.1-SNAPSHOT

 ### Deployment with Helm